klasbo/TTK4145/Exercise2/README.md

 We also have a more idiomatic way:
  - Create a server that [`select{}`](http://golang.org/ref/spec#Select_statements)s transformations to its own data.
 Have two other goroutines tell the server to increment & decrement its local variable.
    - Note that this variable will no longer be global.
-The proper way to handle this is to create another `select{}`-case where you receive requests for the value.
+The proper way to handle this is to create another `select{}`-case where others can request a copy of the value.

 Remember from Exercise 1 where we had no good way of waiting for a goroutine to finish?
 Try sending a message on a separate channel.
 If you use different channels for the two threads, you will have to use [`select { case... }`](http://golang.org/ref/spec#Select_statements) so that it doesn't matter what order they arrive in.